 - Mushrooms – king oyster, maitake, shimeji, etc

 - Pacific saury or Sanma (秋刀魚) – fall

 - Sweet potatoes

 Japanese enjoy making different Takikomi Gohan depending on the season, and I’ll be sharing them on my blog in the future.

-Here are some important tips and technique to remember when you make Takikomi Gohan.
+Here are some important tips and techniques to remember when you make Takikomi Gohan.

 1) Keep portion in control

-I tend to add too much of ingredients when I make this dish and it doesn’t feel like a rice dish anymore.
+I tend to add too many ingredients when I make this dish and it doesn’t feel like a rice dish anymore.
 So, keep in mind that the ingredients should be roughly 20-30% of cooked rice when it’s done cooking (eyeball this, it doesn’t have to be perfect).
-If you put too much of these ingredients, they will absorb all the liquid in the rice cooker and the rice will not be properly cooked.
+If you put too many of these ingredients, they will absorb all the liquid in the rice cooker and the rice will not be properly cooked.